French writer Antoine de Saint-ExupĂ©ry wrote, âLove does not consist in gazing at each other, but in looking together in the same direction."Â

 âBack in the time period of 2010 to 2020, there was the fear of missing out.
 And then once 2022 to 2024 came around, it was more the fear of messing up vs. missing out.â

-A recent article from Harvard Business Review discusses the importance of managing your leadership teamâs emotions when securing buy-in.
-And while itâs hard to predict every single stressor in an executiveâs life, Head recommends taking some time to think about what your leadership teamâs current headspace might be:
+A Harvard Business Review article discusses the importance of managing your leadership teamâs emotions when securing buy-in.
+And while itâs hard to predict every single stressor in an executiveâs life, Head recommends taking some time to think about what your leadership teamâs current headspace might be.
+You could ask yourself:

 - Are you at the time of year where theyâre thinking about hitting their numbers?Â